Runtime ADR

 Application.
 Detection.
 Response

-Built on eBPF and Raven’s patented Library level monitoring technology, every execution is captured as a deterministic call flow: which libraries ran, in what order, and how execution deviated during an attack.
+Built on eBPF and Raven’s patented library-level monitoring technology, Raven delivers runtime threat detection by capturing every execution as a deterministic call flow showing which libraries executed, in what order, and exactly where execution deviated during an attack.

-Raven traces runtime attacks back to the exact code change that introduced the risk.Each exploit is mapped to the owning commit, author, deployment, and service — turning incidents into actionable developer context, not generic alerts.
+Raven traces runtime attacks back to the exact code change that introduced the risk, mapping every exploit to the owning commit, author, deployment, and service.
+In ADR security, this developer attribution closes the gap between detection and remediation by turning runtime attack data into actionable engineering context instead of generic alerts.

-Developers see where it came from and how to fix it.
+Security teams see what happened.
+Developers see exactly where it came from and how to fix it.

 Raven detects SQL injection and database abuse from inside the application runtime, not from network patterns or query signatures.
 This is done by observing real execution paths, input flow, and query construction.
 This enables high-fidelity SQLi detection with full application context, even for dynamic or obfuscated queries, without regexes, payload guessing, or WAF false positives.